-- d.
+- e.d.
 Funding from this Account will reduce the uncertainty that the water activity will be implemented.
-For this criterion the applicant should discuss how receiving funding from the Account will make a significant difference in the implementation of the water activity (i.e., how will receiving funding enable the water activity to move forward or the inability obtaining funding elsewhere). - e.
-The applicant must demonstrate its ability to implement the proposed activity. - f.
-The applicant is providing matching funds and the amount of matching funds or is obtaining partial funding from other sources and the amount and source of such other funds or is providing demonstrable in-kind contributions.
+For this criterion the applicant should discuss how receiving funding from the Account will make a significant difference in the implementation of the water activity (i.e., how will receiving funding enable the water activity to move forward or the inability obtaining funding elsewhere). - d.
+There is an urgency of need for the water activity and/or any compelling "window of opportunity" that may be missed without funding from the Account. - e.
+The length of time needed to implement the water activity; preference will be given to activities which can be implemented in the least amount of time taking into consideration the complexity of the activity. - f.e.
+The applicant has the expertise and must demonstrate its ability to implement the proposed activity. - g.f.
+The applicant is providing matching funds and the amount of matching funds or is obtaining partial funding from other sources and the amount and source of such other funds or is providing demonstrable in-kind contributions. - h.
+The applicant has a demonstrated need for financial assistance based on the inability or difficulty obtaining funding elsewhere.